 That means you can plug them into your laptop to record with a USB connection into Zoom or Skype.
 Or you can connect them into a sound interface or portable recorder (see below) if recording in person.

-Update: this mic is no longer available or sold out in most places, a very similar alternative is the Samson Q2U.
+Update: this mic is sometimes sold out, so if unavailable, a similar alternative is the Samson Q2U.

 If you want to take things to another level, this is the mic I upgraded to & wish I had from the start.
 It’s buttery smooth.
 Has incredible sound isolation to reduce background noise.
 And is trusted by pro podcasters & radio stations.